razorpay/razorpay-ruby/README.md

 ### Orders API

-Send us a mail at <support@razorpay.com> to enable the Orders API for your account.
-You can use the orders API using the following
+You can use the orders API using the following constructs:

-constructs:
+You can find docs at <https://docs.razorpay.com/v1/page/orders>

 ```rb
 order = Razorpay::Order.create amount: 5000, currency: 'INR', receipt: 'TEST'